mjbrown/yasp/README.md

 Yet Another Serial Protocol

 Because all the world needs is another new protocol that is nearly the same as every other one.
-I am sick of inventing a new one every time I start a new firmware project.
+Intended to be lightweight with dependency injection so that it can be dropped into any firmware or software project.

 Building with CMake
 ====